reidrac/dan64/docs/index.markdown

    architecture and that means that the code can be read as it was data (with some restrictions).
  - SRAM: volatile static memory.
- - EEPROM: read only memory that can be overwritten in some special conditions.
+ - EEPROM: read only memory that can be overwritten under some special conditions.

 So my requirement of "load and run programs" is not trivial to achieve in a Harvard architecture because the flash memory is not easy to rewrite, so I